candiceywu/ecommerce-back-end/README.md

 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
 This application, E-commerce back-end, allows managers at internet retail companies to view, add, edit and delete categories, products, and tags that comprise their inventory.
+This way, the manager (user) can easily track their inventory and ensure that all products are associated with the appropriate categories and tags.

 ## Table of Contents
   - [Description](#description)